Jožef Stefan Institute: Campuses

 The institute has facilities in two locations.
-The main facilities and the headquarters are on Jamova 39 in Ljubljana, the other location is the institute's Podgorica Reactor Center located in Brinje, Dol pri Ljubljani near Ljubljana.
+The main facilities and the headquarters are at Jamova 39 in Ljubljana, and the other location is the institute's Podgorica Reactor Center located in Brinje near Ljubljana.

 Research reactor

 The institute's Podgorica Reactor Center is home to a pool type research reactor.
 The General Atomics TRIGA Mark II reactor is rated for a nominal 250 kW thermal.
 The reactor was first licensed in 1966 and is expected to continue operation at least into the 2030s.

 The Central Radioactive Waste Storage of Slovenia is co-located at the institute's reactor facility.
-This facility is used for storage of the low and intermediate level solid radioactive waste from the Podgorica Reactor Center and other, non-institute small waste producers such as medical, research, and industrial applications of ionising radiation.
+This facility is used for storage of the low- and intermediate-level solid radioactive waste from the Podgorica Reactor Center and other, non-institute small waste producers such as medical, research, and industrial applications of ionising radiation.